Shell Field Guide

 's test condition can use the return values of

 commands.
-That's a known thing, but lots of code you see around
+That's a known thing, but a lot of code you see around

 to test the return values of commands/functions